skellis46/slipbox/two women dancing.md

 ## An assumption about what happened next

-_In which I introduce the central conceit (or assumption) of this article, the structure, and how any discussion of technology is a discussion about economics._
+_In which I introduce the central conceit (or assumption) of this article, and use these two young people to stand-in for screendancing on social media._

 In Volume 11 of IJSD—_Expanded Screendance_—Katrina McPherson noted Douglas Rosenberg's description of screendance as "the most invasive of all arts species" that "has been hiding in plain site since well before there was a critical mass of interest in the form, even before it was named as such."[Rosenberg, in @mcpherson-2020-walking p.55] Then, Volume 12 of IJSD—_This is where we dance now: COVID-19 and the new and next in dance onscreen_—acknowledged and celebrated screendance's undeniable visibility as people danced and watched dancing through screens during the SARS-CoV-2 pandemic lockdowns.
 In that same issue, Elena Benthaus described feeling "wary"[@benthaus-2021-this p.283] that screendance was somehow hidden before the virus acted as a great revealer, and outlined how dance fads have long been "circulated by Hollywood musicals and dance films" and TV shows.[@benthaus-2021-this p.283; see also @bench-2020-perpetual p.10]